-- Result Area 1: (i) regular cash transfers for chronic poverty, (ii) shock responsive transfers for transient poverty and vulnerability to conflict and climate shocks (among others), (iii) financial inclusion (such as savings) and accompanying measures such as messaging around health benefits and financial literacy. - Result Area 2: (i) adoption of an interoperability and coordination framework, and development of a government data exchange platform package for delivering social programs; (ii) deployment of the social registry (RSPM); (iii) construction of a beneficiary operations management system (BOMS) for the flagship program; and (iv) implementation of a payment platform mapping unique identifiers, (v) strengthen capacity for portfolio planning and multi-year public expenditure frameworks; and (vi) adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy.
+- Outcome Area 1: (i) regular cash transfers for chronic poverty, (ii) shock responsive transfers for transient poverty and vulnerability to conflict and climate shocks (among others), (iii) productive inclusion and resilience measures. - Result Area 2: (i) adoption of an interoperability and coordination framework, and development of a government data exchange platform package for delivering social programs; (ii) deployment of the social registry (RSPM); (iii) construction of a beneficiary operations management system (BOMS) for the flagship program; and (iv) implementation of a payment platform mapping unique identifiers. - Outcome Area 3: (i) strengthen capacity for portfolio planning and multi-year public expenditure frameworks; and (ii) adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy.